 - Independence.
 The Compensation Committee is comprised solely of independent directors.
-Additionally, the Compensation Committee's independent compensation consultant is retained directly by the Compensation Committee and performs no other services for our company's management.
-No work performed by our independent compensation consultant in fiscal 2016 raised a conflict of interest as assessed by the Committee. - Stock Ownership Guidelines.
-We have adopted stock ownership guidelines for our chief executive officer of at least the greater of (a) 10,000 shares or (b) shares equal in value to three times (3x) the chief executive officer's annual base salary, and for our other named executive officers of at least the greater of (a) 10,000 shares or (b) shares equal in value to two times (2x) the executive officer's annual base salary. - Performance Based Compensation.
-Payment of bonuses to our named executive officers and vesting of a portion of their equity compensation depends on the financial performance of the company. - Double-Trigger Change in Control Provision.
+Additionally, the Compensation Committee's compensation consultant is retained directly by the Compensation Committee.
+No work performed by our compensation consultant in fiscal year 2018 raised a conflict of interest as assessed by the Committee. - Risk Analysis.
+Compensation programs are structured to avoid inappropriate risk taking by our executives and all employees by having the appropriate pay philosophy, peer group and market positioning to support reasonable business objectives.
+As a result, the Compensation Committee and its independent consultant have concluded that the risks arising from our company's employee compensation program are reasonable, in the best interest of our stockholders, and not likely to have a material adverse effect on our company. - Performance-Based Compensation.
+Payment of cash incentives to our named executive officers and the majority of their equity compensation only vests based on performance of the company. - Annual Executive Compensation Strategy Review.
+The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review and determination of our compensation peer group used for comparative purposes and other factors. - Incentive Award Opportunities Capped.
+We limit our non-equity incentive plan awards to 200% of the target, and we limit our performance-based equity incentive awards to 150% of the target. - Conduct an Annual Shareholder Advisory Vote on Named Executive Officer Compensation.
+We conduct an annual shareholder advisory vote on the compensation of our named executive officers. - Stock Ownership Guidelines.
+We have adopted stock ownership guidelines for our Chief Executive Officer of at least the greater of (a) 10,000 shares or (b) shares equal in value to three times (3x) the Chief Executive Officer's annual base salary, and for our other named executive officers of at least the greater of (a) 10,000 shares or (b) shares equal in value to two times (2x) the executive officer's annual base salary. - Double-Trigger Change in Control Provisions.
 The change in control and severance agreements provided to certain senior executives have "double-trigger" provisions and the level of severance is within or below standard levels.
 We do not provide any tax gross ups to our named executive officers in the event of a change in control. - No Hedging or Pledging.
-Our insider trading policy generally prohibits hedging of company stock or pledging company stock as collateral of any loan - Clawback Policy.
-The Compensation Committee has adopted a clawback policy directed to incentive-based cash compensation. - Prohibition of Repricings.
-Our Equity Incentive Plan prohibits stock option and stock appreciation rights, or SARs, repricings without the approval of stockholders. - Perquisites.
-We did not pay special benefits or perquisites to our named executive officers in fiscal 2016. - Risk Analysis.
-Compensation programs are structured to avoid inappropriate risk taking by our executives and all employees by having the appropriate pay philosophy, peer group and market positioning to support reasonable business objectives.
-As a result, the Compensation Committee and its independent consultant have concluded that the risks arising from our company's employee compensation program are reasonable, in the best interest of our stockholders, and not likely to have a material adverse effect on our company.
+Our insider trading policy generally prohibits hedging of company stock or pledging company stock as collateral of any loan. - · Clawback Policy.
+The Compensation Committee has adopted a clawback policy directed to incentive-based cash compensation. - · Prohibition of Repricings.
+Our Equity Plan prohibits repricings of stock option and stock appreciation rights, or SARs, without the approval of stockholders. - Minimal Perquisites.
+We did not provide any special benefits or perquisites to our named executive officers in fiscal year 2018. - No Executive Defined Benefit Retirement Plans.
+We do not offer pension arrangements or defined benefit retirement plans or arrangements to our executive officers that are different from or in addition to those offered to our other employees.

+No Dividends or Dividend Equivalents Payable on Unvested Equity Awards.
+We do not pay dividends or dividend equivalents on unvested or unearned equity compensation awards.
 Executive Compensation Philosophy.
 The Compensation Committee of our Board of Directors oversees our company's executive compensation program and ensures that our named executive officers are compensated in a manner consistent with our business strategy, competitive market practice, sound corporate governance principles and stockholder interests.
 The core of our executive compensation philosophy is to pay-for-performance.